Types of Hypercortisolism

 ACTH levelsSuppressed or lower limit of normal3

-DHEA-S levelsLow-normal or suppressed4
+DHEAS levelsLow-normal or suppressed4

-Signs and featuresPatients typically do not display phenotypic features specific to the disorder5
+Signs and featuresPeople typically do not display phenotypic features specific to the disorder5

 Associated conditionsType 2 diabetes (T2D), bone fragility, hypertension, obesity, dyslipidemia, mood disorders6

-Hear from patients who have ACTH-independent hypercortisolism
+Hear from people who have ACTH-independent hypercortisolism

 Nicole, a real patient.